 Missing the + or dropping the country code causes silent rejection.

-The moment SMS arrives, switch back to the browser and enter immediately.
-If you typed slowly and got the loop, request a new code and prioritize speed over accuracy on the first try.
+The moment the SMS arrives, switch back to the browser and enter it immediately.
+If a slow entry caused the loop, request one new code and prioritize speed.

 Step 5: If VOIP / virtual, switch numbers

-OpenAI’s VOIP filter is strict.
-If your number is Google Voice / TextNow / Twilio, you have three options:
+OpenAI’s VOIP filter is strict and there is no software workaround as of June 2026.
+If your number is Google Voice / TextNow / Twilio, you have three real options:

-1. Borrow a friend’s real mobile number for verification (the number is bound to that account thereafter — they cannot use it for their own ChatGPT later)
+- Borrow a friend’s real mobile number for verification — the number is bound to your account afterward, so they cannot use it for their own ChatGPT later.

-3. Wait for OpenAI to update VOIP policy (not reliable)
+- Wait for OpenAI to loosen VOIP policy (not reliable).

-Step 6: For region blocks, do not use VPN to fake region
+Step 6: For region or network blocks, do not use a VPN to fake location

 Step 7: If the number is “already in use” and you do not know the account

-• After entering the SMS code, the page advances to the avatar / name screen (not back to phone entry).
+- After entering the SMS code, the page advances to the avatar / name screen rather than back to phone entry.

-• chatgpt.com loads the chat interface with your fresh account email shown top-right.
+chatgpt.comloads the chat interface with your new account email shown top-right.- Settings → Account lists the verified phone number.

-• You can sign out and back in without re-verification.
+- You can sign out and back in without being asked to verify again.

 Long-term prevention

-• If you might want multiple ChatGPT accounts later (work, personal), use separate real numbers for each from day one.
+- If you might want multiple ChatGPT accounts later (work, personal), use a separate real number for each from day one.

-• Do not delete an account whose phone you might want to reuse — OpenAI does not necessarily release the number on deletion.
+- Do not delete an account whose phone you might want to reuse — OpenAI does not reliably release the number on deletion.

-• For corporate signups, use a dedicated company phone or your work mobile, not a personal cell that you may later use for personal account.
+- For corporate signups, use a dedicated company phone or your work mobile, not a personal cell you may later use for a personal account.

 Common pitfalls

-• Entering the number without country code — the form often accepts but verification fails silently.
+- Entering the number without the country code — the form often accepts it but verification fails silently.

-• Using VPN during signup — extra anti-fraud checks make verification harder, not easier.
+- Using a VPN during signup — extra anti-fraud checks make verification harder, not easier.

-• Trying to reuse a number from a deleted account — the binding persists even after deletion.
+- Reusing a number from a deleted account — the binding persists after deletion.

 FAQ

 Q: How many ChatGPT accounts can one phone number have?
 A: One.
-The binding is essentially permanent.
+The binding is effectively permanent for the life of the number.

 Q: Does deleting my account release the phone number?
-A: Officially yes, in practice often no — OpenAI retains anti-abuse signals on the number for an extended period.
+A: Officially yes, in practice often no — OpenAI keeps anti-abuse signals on the number for an extended period.